 Private reserves of the Greater Kruger National Park limit the number of vehicles at each wildlife sighting.
 Many times, your car is the only one at a sighting – and there should never be more than one other car.

-When professional guides are in charge, also the animals know that humans mean no harm and might let cars closer.
-The safari experience gets better, smoother, and more professional.
-Wildlife photography gets easier.
+When professional guides are in charge, also the animals know that humans mean no harm, so they tolerate the open safari vehicles and let them approach them without changing their natural behavior.
+The safari experience gets better, smoother, and deeper.
+Wildlife photography gets easier, angles are better, and results more interesting.

 The predator sightings inside Kruger National Park can be chaotic, noisy, and rather stressful (for tourists and animals alike).
 Unfortunately, in the public sector of Kruger National Park, many self-driving tourists don’t obey the rules and harass the animals – or other cars.

-In Kruger proper, there can be over ten cars at one lion sighting, when you might need to wait for half an hour even to see the lion at a distance.
+In Kruger proper, there can be easily over ten or twenty cars at one lion sighting, when you might need to wait for half an hour even to see the lion at a distance.
 We’ve left many lion sightings without even taking photos, as we would have needed to wait too long to get a decent shot.
+For a photographer, those kind of “mega sightings” turn into a nightmare: you can’t get the car properly positioned for good shots because off-roading is not allowed in Kruger NP and other cars are always on your way.
+You’ll only get frustrated because you miss the good frames and situations because of all the mayhem around you.
+Sometimes visiting Kruger feels like you’re in big zoo.

-We’ve also seen outrageous attitudes, drivers shouting to each other at sightings, and people getting off the vehicle against the rules, causing dangerous situations.
-Please always adhere to the rules and report the rule breakers (by calling to Kruger’s Emergency Call Centre, 013 735 4325).
+We’ve also seen outrageous attitudes, drivers shouting to each other at sightings and even hooting to get through (thus scaring off the animals), and people getting off the vehicles against the rules, causing dangerous situations.
+Please always adhere to the park rules and regulations and report the rule breakers (by calling to Kruger’s Emergency Call Centre, 013 735 4325).

-In private reserves, self-drives are not allowed, which limits the number of cars on the roads.
-Many times it feels that your safari party is the only one exploring the vast wilderness, as you can drive hours in some areas of Greater Kruger without seeing other cars.
+In private reserves, self-drives are not allowed, which limits the number of cars on the roads and especially at the sightings.
+Many times it feels that your safari party is the only one exploring the vast wilderness.
+In bigger reserves or Greater Kruger, you can sometimes drive for hours without seeing other cars.
+That’s a proper African safari, if you ask us.

 According to our experiences, wildlife sightings are always better in private reserves, as they are more serene and everyone respects the nature and animals.
 For us, that’s the true nature of African safari.

-3. Off-Roading for the Best Wildlife Encounters vs. Staying at the Tar and Gravel Roads
+3. Offroading for the Best Wildlife Sightings vs. Staying on Marked Roads

-If you see a lion in the savanna with binoculars in Kruger NP, you cannot venture off-road to track it (like in Greater Kruger).
+It’s also always exciting to leave the road behind to follow wildlife footprints deeper into the bush to track rhinos or big cats that you wouldn’t have been even able to see from the road.
+So if you see a lion with binoculars in Kruger NP, you cannot venture off-road to track it (like in Greater Kruger).
 In Kruger NP, you must stay on the roads and inside your vehicle.

 Most lodges in private reserves use 4×4 open safari vehicles, where you can be closer to nature and its animals.
 The thrill of seeing the animals just beside the car without any physical boundaries never gets old!

-4. Professional Guides Fill You with Safari Knowledge and Can Find Animals That You Wouldn’t
+4. Professional Safari Guides Fill You with Safari Knowledge and Can Find Animals That You Wouldn’t

-Professional safari guides make all the difference, even if you’ve already been on countless African safaris like us.
-There’s always more to learn about wildlife behavior, little creatures, and flora and fauna.
-Self-drives in Kruger can be epic fun, but nothing beats the educational aspect of guided game drive.
+A great safari guide makes all the difference, even if you’ve already been on countless African safaris like us.
+There’s always more to learn about wildlife behavior, little creatures, plants, even ants.
+Self-drives in Kruger can be epic fun, but nothing beats the educational aspect of a good guided game drive.

 5. Walking Safaris and Other Activities in the Wilderness

-Morning and evening game drives are usually included in the safari package, and they also include sunrise and sunset time, bush breakfast and sundowners with snacks.
-During the picnics, the guide will set up a table, and you can stretch your legs while enjoying the wilderness around you.
+Daily morning and evening game drives (also called sunrise and sunset drives) are usually included in the all-inclusive safari packages with a bush breakfast and sundowners with snacks.
+During the picnics, the guide will set up a table, and you can stretch your legs while enjoying the views (and sometimes distant wildlife sightings, for example, having morning coffee surrounded by a herd of elephants or zebras).

 6. Finding the Big Five in Peace vs. “Ferrari Safaris”

 So, bigger is not always better.
-Go for the quality, choose the private reserve (check the number 2 on our list) and only visit Kruger on a day safari if your schedule permits it.
+Go for the quality, choose the private reserve (check the number 2 on our list) and maybe visit Kruger on a full-day safari.

-7. Costs: Greater Kruger Safari Doesn’t Have to Be More Expensive Than Kruger National Park Safari
+7. Costs: Is Greater Kruger Safari Always (Much) More Expensive Than Kruger National Park Safari?

 We want to bust the common myth: private reserve safaris are not necessarily more expensive than self-drives or guided safaris in Kruger National Park.
-Of course, private reserves offer luxury safaris, but there are also affordable lodges ranging from luxury to mid-range and budget options.
+Of course, private reserves offer luxury safaris, but there are also affordable lodges ranging from “lower luxury” to mid-range and even budget options.

-To be honest, most lodges in private reserves are mid-range or luxury.
+To be honest, most lodges in Greater Kruger reserves are mid-range or luxury.
 Still, I’d advise comparing the costs of Greater Kruger all-inclusive safari and that of Kruger National Park (which comes with a rental vehicle or separately paid guided activities twice a day).

-In Kruger National Park, you pay for the daily permit, daily meals, accommodation, and guided morning and night game drives if you’re interested to see the animals at prime time when they are most active.
+In Kruger National Park, you pay for the daily national park entry and conservation fee, daily meals, accommodation, and guided morning and night game drives if you’re interested to see the animals at prime time when they are most active.
 The costs quickly add up, although the price level in public rest camps is generally lower than in private reserves.

-In private reserves of the Greater Kruger National Park, most camps have all-inclusive prices that cover all the game drives (morning and afternoon game drive), additional activities depending on the camp (such as walking safaris or cultural tours), all meals (breakfast, lunch, multi-course dinner, afternoon tea with cake/snacks).
+In private reserves of the Greater Kruger National Park, most camps have all-inclusive prices that cover all the game drives (morning and afternoon game drive, the latter can be extended into a night drive, too), additional activities depending on the camp (walking safaris or cultural tours), all meals (breakfast, lunch, multi-course dinner, afternoon tea with cake or snacks, bush picnics on game drives).

-How to Score Best Price for Greater Kruger Safari?
+How to Get the Best Price for Greater Kruger Safari?

 Look at the map: Kruger National Park is surrounded with small private reserves.
 Search online for more info about the reserves and lodges, check reviews on TripAdvisor, and ask the right questions to find out if it’s your dream safari or not (check “how to find the right safari lodge” section below).

-Check out our tented camp recommendation below, Sausage Tree Camp, for the ultimate price-quality ratio in Greater Kruger!
+Check out our tented camp recommendation, Sausage Tree Camp, for the best price-quality ratio in Greater Kruger!

-8. Seclusion: Private Safari Camps vs. Busy Rest Camps and Big Lodges in National Parks
+8. Seclusion: Private Safari Camps vs. Busy SANParks Rest Camps and Lodges

 SANParks operated rest camps inside Kruger National Park are crowded, noisy, and busy.
 The atmosphere is like a summer camp for adults.
-The rest camps are like little villages with their own filling stations, restaurants, and budget-friendly accommodation options from campsite to tented camps and bungalows.
+Some of the bigger rest camps are like little villages with their own filling stations, restaurants, and budget-friendly accommodation options from a campsite to tented camps, bungalows, and budget rooms.

 Imagine big buses offloading crowds for coffee breaks, lunch, and dinner.
-Then picture hundreds of people staying in the camp through the night, either camping or in huts, bungalows, and suites, while some are partying and some prefer to sleep.
-The pools in rest camps are crowded, restaurants serve bland (mainly buffet) meals, and customer service is rather tired, as are the facilities.
+Then picture hundreds of people staying in the camp through the night, either camping or in numerous bungalows, and suites, while some are partying and barbecuing and some (like us) prefer to sleep.
+The pools in rest camps are crowded, restaurants serve mostly bland (mainly buffet) meals, and customer service is rather tired, as are the facilities.

-Unfenced camps are the best part of staying in the private reserves of Greater Kruger Park since they allow animals to roam freely through the camps.
-Depending on the camp and wildlife around it, you could see (and meet!) zebras, impalas, wildebeest and other hooves, elephants, and even big cats within the camp’s boundaries.
+Unfenced camps are the best part of staying in the private reserves of Greater Kruger Park: animals can roam freely through the camps.
+Depending on the camp and wildlife populations around it, you could see (and meet) zebras, impalas, wildebeest and other hooves, elephants, and even big cats within the camp’s boundaries.

 For us, unfenced camps offer the real safari experience.
-It’s thrilling to share the camp with wild animals.
-We’ve been stuck inside our safari tent, when a herd of elephants decided to eat just by the door, and have found fresh kills at the camp in the morning.
-We’ve heard loud lion roars from our tent after dark, and shared the excitement of tracking them on foot with a professional guide, witnessing two lions fighting over an impala kill in the middle of the camp.
+It’s always thrilling to share the camp with wild animals.
+We’ve been stuck inside our safari tent, when a herd of elephants decided to eat just by the door, and have found fresh kills inside the camp in the morning.
+We’ve heard loud lion roars through the thin canvas walls of our tent after dark, and shared the excitement of tracking them on foot with a professional guide, witnessing two lions fighting over an impala kill in the middle of the camp.
 Afterward, we heard that the lions were right under our elevated luxury tent!

-All camps inside Kruger National Park are fenced, which is understandable, as they cater to huge masses of tourists with limited staff, and need to guarantee the security of visitor masses.
+All SANParks-owned camps inside Kruger National Park are fenced, which is understandable, as they cater to huge masses of tourists with limited staff, and need to guarantee the security of visitors.

 10. Exclusive Safari Experience in Private Reserves: What Does it Mean?

-For us, the key point is the limited number of people, lodges and camps, and cars at the animal sightings – all discussed before.
-Possibility to go off-road and get closer animal encounters are part of the exclusivity, as well.
+For us, the key point is the limited number of people, camps, and cars – all discussed before.
+Possibility to go off-road and get better wildlife sightings are part of the exclusivity, as well.

 Then comes the personal safari experience.
 National parks, like Kruger, cater to masses – and high level of service is not the strongest selling point in government-owned camps.
-In private camps, safari experience gets more personal and elevated.
+In private camps, safari experience gets elevated and more personal.

 Smaller groups mean better safari experience.
 Many private camps limit the amount of people in the vehicles so that everyone can have a good seat for wildlife viewing, whereas in Kruger National Park you could go out in a full TRUCK (yes, a truck, not a Land Cruiser).